Healthcare in Finland: Healthcare indicators

 Finnish healthcare can be considered a success because of several indicators.
 For example, due to public health interventions and progress in medical care, there has been a remarkable improvement in life expectancy over the past couple of decades.
 Life expectancy in 2012 was 84 years for women and 78 years for men, which has ranked Finland favorably against global comparisons.
 Impressive results have also been achieved regarding rates of Infant mortality and maternal mortality, which are also amongst the lowest in the world.
 The infant mortality rate in Finland, as in other OECD countries, has fallen greatly over the past few decades.
 The rate in 2013 was 1.8 per 1000 births.

 In 2009, Finland had 2.7 practicing physicians for every 1000 people, which is very low compared to the other Nordic countries.
 This can partly be explained by the importance placed on the use of nurses, who greatly reduce the need for practicing physicians.
-An example being in 2009 where there were 9.6 nurses per 1000 people, a larger amount then those in the comparable Nordic nations.
+An example being in 2009 where there were 9.6 nurses per 1000 people, a larger amount than those in the comparable Nordic nations.

-Finland is considered successful particularly in regards to specialized medical care and the coverage of its screening and vaccination programs.
+Finland is considered successful in regards to specialized medical care and the coverage of its screening and vaccination programs.
 Finland has a very comprehensive screening program for breast cancer where 84% of women, aged 50 to 69 years, annually take part.
 The vaccination program for young children is also very inclusive, as 99% of children under 2 years of age are vaccinated against whooping cough (pertussis) and measles.

 Lower fertility rates and an aging population, due to increased life-expectancy, brings new challenges to the Finnish health care system.
 As there will be fewer people to pay for health and social care, many of the aging population can be predicted to be affected.
 It is estimated that the old age dependency ratio in Finland will be the highest of all EU countries in 2025.

 According to the Euro health consumer index, which placed it in fourth position in its 2015 survey, Finland is a leader in value-for-money healthcare.